 Well, the answer is yes, tempeh can go bad.
 Although it is a fermented food, natural processes will continue to slowly break down the food over time.
-But don’t worry, there are a few key signs to look out for to determine if your tempeh has gone bad.

 According to several sources, including I Am Going Vegan and Vegans First, the first sign of bad tempeh is a bad smell.
 Ideally, tempeh should have an earthy or nutty smell coming mainly from the mycelium layer.
-If it smells rancid or has a strong odor of pure alcohol or strong ammonia, it’s time to toss it out.
-In addition to the smell, you should also look for discoloration, mold, or a slimy texture.

 What is Tempeh?